Article

 Pope Leo XIV’s first Apostolic Exhortation is important for every Daughter of Charity as it speaks of Christ’s love for the Poor.

 The title Dilexi Te - “I have loved you”- is drawn from Revelation 3:9 and echoes Pope Francis’ final encyclical Dilexit Nos - “He loved us”-, which focused on the Sacred Heart of Jesus.
+Pope Leo XIV completed this exhortation, which Pope Francis had begun, and issued it at the start of his pontificate.
+It has four important themes.

 Christ’s Love for the Poor: The document emphasises that Jesus identifies with the poor, the weak, and the suffering.
 His love affirms their dignity and calls Christians to do the same.